National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Pros and cons: In this configuration, solar panels are independent of one another.
 When one panel is shaded or malfunctions, it doesn’t affect the performance of others.
 Since the voltage in a system is low, you can often add a cheap PWM controller instead of a more expensive MPPT one.

 Wiring panels in parallel requires thick wires that can carry high currents.
 You’ll also need addons, such as branch connectors and combiner boxes.
-In a large system, using parallel configuration becomes costly and complicated.
+In a large system, using parallel configuration becomes costly and complicated because the cable gauge increases greatly.

 How to connect solar panels together in parallel: Join the positive (+) cables of all the panels into a single one, then do the same with all the negative (-) cables.
 For this, you will need branch connectors or a combiner box.
 If the array needs fuses, add them in between the positive cables from panels and a branch connector.
 Branch connectors or cables from the combiner box usually go into a charge controller in an off-grid system.
+Make sure to connect matching terminals.
+From there, direct current generally goes into an DC-to-AC inverter or a battery.
 Check out our article on parallel connection with step-by-step instructions.

 Full control: Series-parallel connection